BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

     --sparseGRMID out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt
 ```

 This took 10 minutes with 4 cores.
-Checking the out directory I can now see:
+Checking the out/ directory we can see:

 ```
 .